Tayodele/choose_your_fighter/Readme.md

 ### TODO

 * Figure out where data is going to be collected
-* Determine database tech
-  * **Note**: Data shouldn't be too large for jsut chicago and won't save user data or need to be updated very often, so a lightwieght solution would be best.
+  * **Note**: Data shouldn't be too large for just chicago and won't save user data or need to be updated very often, so a lightwieght solution would be best.